hcit/ProFuzz/README.md

 # ProFuzz

-Simple PROFINET fuzzer based on {Scapy}(http://www.secdev.org/projects/scapy/)
+Simple PROFINET fuzzer based on Scapy <http://www.secdev.org/projects/scapy/> (2.1.0)

 To workaround some problems with Scapy, the file "sendrecv.py" has to be replaced with the one in the repository.